manoelcampos/javadoc-coverage/README.md

 - class attributes
 - methods, parameters, exceptions and return value.

+A sample coverage report is available [here](sample-project/target/site/apidocs/javadoc-coverage.html).

-Current IDEs issue warnings about missing JavaDoc tags and documentation, allowing you to individually fix the issues.
+Current IDEs warns about missing JavaDoc tags and documentation, allowing you to individually fix the issues.
 Similar to code coverage tools, this plugin provides a way to get a summarized overview of your project's documentation coverage.
 It provides a [Doclet](http://docs.oracle.com/javase/7/docs/technotes/guides/javadoc/doclet/overview.html) to be used with the JavaDoc Tool and the `maven-javadoc-plugin` to show JavaDoc documentation coverage of your project.

-**This is a pre-release which currently only shows results on the terminal yet.**

 # Building the Plugin